 - Subject knowledge and curriculum

 The curriculum is sequenced to progress your knowledge and understanding of teaching and is integrated through both your core training and school-based placements to provide consistency of approach.
 You will receive regular formative feedback in the way of observations, weekly mentor meetings, visits from Tommy Flowers SCITT staff along with informal conversations with colleagues at your school.
 By demonstrating that you have made satisfactory progress in the six curriculum areas, the Tommy Flowers SCITT will be able to award you QTS at the end of the course.
 100% of our graduates have secured teaching positions upon completing the course.

 This course is framed by a commitment to help you to develop into a graduate teacher who is reflective, creative, resourceful, independent, collaborative and resilient.
-It presumes you have the drive, energy and commitment to undertake a course which is devised to develop your expertise in teaching and learning.
-There are two overarching elements to the course: the development as a professional and the development as a subject specialist.
-These are not separate and all aspects of the year intertwine and overlap.
-The best ITT students have a clear understanding of their role and responsibilities as a teacher in a school.
+It presumes you have the drive, organisation and commitment to undertake a course which is devised to develop your expertise in teaching and learning.

 You can expect a wide range of support throughout the year.
 Your school mentor will be responsible for you on a daily basis and the mentors are supported in school by a nominated Professional Tutor.
-You will have support with professional studies sessions and also subject specific sessions.
-Link tutors will visit you on placement to quality assure your experience.
+Tommy Flowers SCITT staff will provide pastoral, academic and professional support.